 If INR 1.4 to 1.6, then estimated functional PC is 40%

 If INR 1 to 1.3, then estimated functional PC is 100%

-Intracranial hemorrhage associated with warfarin (off-label use): IV: Note: Products contain low or nontherapeutic levels of factor VII component.
-Four-factor PCC (prothrombin complex concentrate [human]) is preferred.
-Administer concomitantly with one dose of vitamin K 10 mg IV (repeated if INR still ≥1.4 within the first 24 to 48 hours) (NCS/SCCM [Frontera 2016]).
+Intracranial hemorrhage associated with warfarin (off-label use): IV: Note: Factor IX complex (human) products contain low or nontherapeutic levels of factor VII component (ie, considered a 3-factor PCC).
+Four-factor PCC is preferred.
+Administer with vitamin K IV (NCS/SCCM [Frontera 2016]).

 Fixed-dose regimen, weight based: INR ≥1.4: 50 units/kg; repeat INR within 15 to 60 minutes and serially every 6 to 8 hours for the next 24 to 48 hours.
-If INR remains ≥1.4 within the first 24 to 48 hours after initial dose, use FFP (alone) for further correction (Frontera 2014, NCS/SCCM [Frontera 2016]).
-For initial reversal, the Neurocritical Care Society and Society of Critical Care Medicine suggests administering factor IX complex (PCC) alone rather than combined with FFP or recombinant factor VIIa (NCS/SCCM [Frontera 2016]).
+If INR remains ≥1.4 within the first 24 to 48 hours after initial dose, use FFP (alone) for further correction.
+For initial reversal, it is suggested to administer factor IX complex (PCC) alone rather than combined with FFP or recombinant factor VIIa (NCS/SCCM [Frontera 2016]).

 Refer to adult dosing.